Metronidazole vaginal gel

 What should I watch for while using this medicine?

-Do not have sex until you have finished your treatment.
-Having sex can make the treatment less effective.
+If you are being treated for a sexually transmitted disease, avoid sexual contact until you have finished your treatment.
 Your sexual partner may also need treatment.